BANYAN FIELDS PRIMARY SCHOOL

 Throughout the year students in Year 6 will have the opportunity to participate in a range of extracurricular activities, this year these will include:

 Year 6 students will be participating in sports training once a week.
-This training is in preparation for Lightening Prem which takes place across the year.
-Sports include netball, tee ball, AFL, soccer, volleystars, cricket, basketball, softball, league and tag.
+This training is in preparation for Summer and Winter Lightning Premiership, which takes place across the year.
+Sports could include netball, tee ball, AFL, soccer, volley stars, cricket, basketball, softball, league and tag.

-Year 6 students will have regular visits to Carrum Downs Secondary College, participating in a variety of their programmes.
+Throughout the course of the year, students will be invited to participate in a variety of school tours and demonstration lessons at Carrum Downs Secondary College.
+Whilst not all students intend to enrol at this school, it is an excellent opportunity to visit a secondary school setting.
 These visits help to build relationships and alleviate any concerns or issues that students may have about the next step in the learning journey no matter which school they end up attending.
-This helps to encompass the students’ social, emotional and academic well-being.

-The Statewide orientation day is when all public schools attend a full day of orientation at their 2020 enrolled secondary college.
-This date will also be advised by the DET later this term.
-On this day, students are expected at attend their 2020 school in Banyan Fields School uniform.
-If you have any questions about Transition please don’t hesitate to ask one of the Year 6 teachers, they will direct you to the teacher in charge of Transition for 2019.
+State-wide orientation day is when all public schools attend a full day of orientation at their enrolled secondary college.
+This date will also be advised by the DET and details will be forwarded to parent once they are available.
+On this day, students are expected at attend their enrolled secondary college in Banyan Fields School uniform unless you are advised otherwise.
+If you have any questions about Transition, please don’t hesitate to ask one of the Year 6 teachers, they will direct you to the teacher in charge of Transition.